arkanoryn/remote_day/README.md

 $> # add variables from .env to your shell env
 $> source .env

-$> # create the database, if it is not already setup
+$> # create the database, if it is not already set up
 $> MIX_ENV=test mix ecto.create
 $> mix test.watch --stale
 ```

 #### Code syntax
 > _The code syntax needs to match the official formatter one.
-I can only advise to install an
+I can only advise installing an
-> autoformatter to your IDE/editor if it is not already the case._
+> auto-formatter to your IDE/editor if it is not already the case._

-The code syntax is check by [Hound](https://houndci.com/) on each pull-request.
+The code syntax is checked by [Hound](https://houndci.com/) on each pull-request.

 #### CI
 > To determine/configure